 Building a love of literacy has been my mission for years, and this month, my school hosted a month long celebration of literacy.
 We called it, “We Love Literacy Month”, and this post highlights all the things we did.

 Introducing We Love Reading Month:

 Conversation Hearts help Students Love Reading

 The first step of our month long plan involved conversation hearts.
 We had our students complete heart shaped book reviews independently, in their classrooms, or with their parents (Pre K and Kindergarten) at home.
-The hearts were printed on pink paper and strung throughout the halls for the children to see/read.
+The heart shaped forms were printed on pink paper.
+Once returned, teachers strung them throughout the halls for other children to see/read.
 Why?
-Well, these “conversation hearts” lead to book “conversations”, and helped students create plans for what to read next.
+Well, these “conversation hearts” lead to book “conversations” which helped students create plans for what to read next.
 I can’t tell you how excited I was to see our walls covered.
 I hope that it will lead to increased reading and growth down the road too.

 Here is an example of the kindergarten review.
 In this example, the student drew a picture of the spider in a tree which is one of the scenes in the book.
 The space at the bottom is for the parent to fill in the book shared, author, and child’s name.
 At the end of the month, we did a giveaway of a little library for one winner per grade level.